What is a Physical Therapist Assistant?

 Supervised clinical experience is obtained in a variety of settings during the program.
 Students complete a two-week practicum and three major clinical assignments, each six weeks in length.

 All clinical assignments will be made by the coordinator of clinical education or a designate (or program director).
-Because of the limited number of local facilities available, assignments cannot be made on the basis of the student's family/marital status or personal preference.
-Although the department makes an effort to accommodate the student's preference, the student agrees to accept the clinical assignment made by the department at any of the affiliated facilities, whether local or out of state.
-Clinical facilities may also require a background check and or fingerprinting and may have certain stipulations (ie, immunizations, CPR certification) that need to be met before the student is assigned.
+Because local facilities are limited, assignments cannot be made based on the student's family/marital status or personal preference.
+The department makes an effort to accommodate student preference; however, the student agrees to accept assignment to any affiliated facilities.
+These affiliated facilities may be local or out of state.
+Clinical facilities may also require a background check and/or fingerprinting.
+They may have certain stipulations (ie, immunizations, CPR certification) that need to be met before the student is assigned.
 Costs for these requirements are the student's financial responsibility.

 Loma Linda University is accredited by WASC.
 Western Association of Schools and Colleges.